-Surface water treatment rule monitoring data
+Surface water treatment rule monitoring data:

-Lowest monthly percentage of samples meeting turbidity limits = 100

-Highest single measurement = 0.168
+Lowest monthly percentage of samples meeting turbidity limits = 100 Highest single measurement = 0.118

-Your water supplier, the City of Fargo, was selected by EPA to sample for 21 unregulated contaminants during 2013.
-Samples were taken 4 times from both the entry point to the distribution system and from the maximum residence time in the distribution system.
 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
 Should you have any questions, please contact our office.